 Do you have an eye for detail?
 Does medical “detective work” sound fascinating to you?
 If so, then medical coding might be the career for you.

-The Buffalo Center for Arts and Technology (BCAT) Medical Coder and Health Information Professionals program offers adults ages 18 and older the opportunity to gain the hands-on experience needed to obtain gainful employment as medical coder, coding specialist and coder/abstractor.
+The Buffalo Center for Arts and Technology (BCAT) Medical Coder and Health Information Professionals program offers adults ages 18 and older the opportunity to gain the hands-on experience needed to obtain employment as medical coder, medical records, medical biller, and coding specialist.

 Learning to interpret patient health information from the medical record to assign the principal and secondary diagnoses and procedures and to assure they are sequenced properly to ensure reimbursement is the core of this work.

-This accelerated program is offered once a year and includes 34 weeks of full-time, Monday-Friday classroom instruction followed by an six- to eight-week internship at one of our clinical affiliates: Kaleida Health; Catholic Health Systems; Roswell Park Cancer Institute, Erie County Medical Center and other medical billing and coding providers.
+This accelerated program is offered once a year and includes 34 weeks of full-time, Monday-Friday classroom instruction followed by a 6 to 8 week internship at one of our clinical affiliates: Kaleida Health; Catholic Health Systems; Roswell Park Cancer Institute, Erie County Medical Center and other medical billing and coding providers.